 \section{Impact Statement}

-Recent advancements of Multi-model Large Language Models (MLLMs) has enabled remarkable performance in vision question answering.
+Recent advancements of Multi-modal Large Language Models (MLLMs) have enabled remarkable performance in vision question answering.
 However, these models suffer from dilution of visual information during autoregressive text generation.
 This phenomenon is emphasized during long-context reasoning.
 Consequently, it prevents the use of MLLM in domains that require long-context reasoning, such as the Vision Language Action (VLA) model and the Computer Use Agent (CUA).

 Our work addresses these challenges by proposing an effective way to inject a visual checkpoint with a latent token.
-Our approach improves long-context reasoning test-time scalability and general VQA performance.
-We believe \sname suggests future directions for mitigating dilution of vision information.
+Our approach improves long-context reasoning with test-time scalability and general VQA performance.
+We believe \sname suggests future directions for mitigating the dilution of vision information.

 In context of applications, alleviating the long-context reasoning reveals the use of MLLM in much more complex tasks, especially when visual information is involved, such as a robot with VLA or proactive CUA.
-This automatic agentic system can facilitate human society's innovation.
+This automatic agentic system can facilitate the innovation of human society.